robjinman/pro_office_calc/README.md

 The project directory will be mounted at /vagrant.

-gtest can be built from the dependencies directory.
 Create the directory dependencies/build/linux and from there run

 ```
     cmake -D CMAKE_INSTALL_PREFIX=./dist -G "Unix Makefiles" ../..